ASP-ML/MassSegFramework/README.md

         $ cd Pipeline/Code/
         $ python metrics.py
         ```
     > *If this warning appears: "tensorflow/core/util/port.cc:153] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`."
-Before running the script again run this command (Windows-Specific Command):*
+Before running the script again, run this command (Windows-Specific Command):*
     >
     > ```bash
     > $ set TF_ENABLE_ONEDNN_OPTS=0
     > ```
-#### Detection
+### Detection
 1. Open the resultAnalysis.ipynb file located in the Pipeline/Code folder
 2. Go to the first section: Obtaining Detection Metrics
 3. Modify the cell as follows: